 The test article was received at BioReliance and provided to the laboratory for testing.
-DNA was isolated using the Easy DNATM Kit (Invitrogen) as outlined in the kit procedure and SOP BPBT0920.
+In initial testing and in subsequent confirmatory testing, DNA was isolated using the Easy DNATM Kit (Invitrogen) as outlined in the kit procedure and SOP BPBT0920.

-PCR amplification was performed on 0.5 μg of test article DNA and on the assay controls using primers HHV-6F and HHV-6R, specific for the immediate-early region of HHV-6, employing conditions optimized to achieve detection of 100 copies of viral DNA.
+PCR amplification was performed on 10 μl of test article DNA extract and on the assay controls using primers HHV-6F and HHV-6R, specific for the immediate-early region of HHV-6, employing conditions optimized to achieve detection of 100 copies of viral DNA.
 Aliquots of the amplification products obtained from the test article and from the control samples were analyzed by agarose gel electrophoresis in the presence of ethidium bromide.
 Amplification products were visualized on a UV transilluminator and photographed using the Kodak Gel Logic 100 Imaging System (SOP OPBT0943).